brahimmachkouri/patch/README.md

-## The compiled file is way too big, so I made a rust version : [patchit](https://github.com/brahimmachkouri/patchit)
+## The compiled file is way too big, so ChatGPT & I made a rust version : [patchit](https://github.com/brahimmachkouri/patchit)

 # Patch a file or create a patch